marctrem/usbarmory-wiki-fork/GPIOs.md

 ### LED Control

-The Mk I LED can be controlled as follows
+The Mk I LED can be controlled in different ways depending on your Linux kernel configuration.
+The following examples shows usage on with default Debian and Arch Linux images.

 Debian examples: